 Task 1.2 addresses the second goal by performing a set of groundbreaking real-time decadal climate predictions resulting from the combination of two different climate models: EC-Earth in standard resolution, which will produce a first set of the global near-term predictions for the period 2015-2045, and the Greenland ice sheet model GISM at the highest possible resolution of 1-2 km, that will be forced with EC-Earth atmospheric fields to produce compatible and refined estimates of the melting fluxes.
 The GISM experiments will thus provide updated meltwater fluxes to constrain a new set of refined predictions with EC-Earth over the same period.
 The comparison of both sets of global climate predictions will allow us to evaluate the benefits of including a more realistic estimation of Greenland melting, and in particular whether this helps inducing a stronger response of the AMOC or the subpolar gyre strength.
 To estimate the impact on the prediction skill, a similar set of predictions will be produced over the historical period 1985-2015, to maximize the overlap with the best satellite products.
-This task will be done in close collaboration with our partners Dr. Philippe Huybrechts from the Vrije Universiteit Brussel and Dr. Xavier Fettweis from the University of Liege, who will perform the simulations with the regional model within the context of the Belgian research project PARAMOUR.

-- 1. Research paper on the sensitivity of Arctic variability and related teleconnections to different sea ice model configuration - 2.
-Research paper on the impacts of improved Greenland meltwater fluxes on North Atlantic prediction
+1. Research paper on the sensitivity of Arctic variability and related teleconnections to different sea ice model configuration